 Music is hugely important to any great coffee shop, but it’s especially the case here.
 While picking up your coffee drink at Mixtape, you’re pretty much guaranteed to hear something interesting enough that you’ll write it down for your future playlists and/or buy it on vinyl online.

 You expect a Stumptown shop to be aesthetically pleasing, but their latest effort, which occupies a nineteenth century firehouse in Cobble Hill, is an easy contender for the most beautiful coffee shop in New York.

-Several distinct but congruous spaces with plenty of gorgeous wood, brass, and tile make this easily the coolest space to open in the city in a very long time.
+Several distinct but congruous spaces with plenty of gorgeous wood, brass, and tile make this easily the coolest space to open in Downtown Brooklyn in a very long time.
 And with dependably delicious Stumptown beans brewed by a particularly strong staff of baristas, the coffee keeps up with the aesthetic splendor.